jayantasamaddar/react-toolbelt/src/react-toolbelt-hooks/src/hooks/useClick/README.md

 ### `element`: Document | HTMLElement

-A reference to the DOM element on which to listen for click events (optional, defaults to the document object).
+The HTML Element on which to listen for click events (optional, defaults to the document object).

 > **Note**: Provide only a single element, not the entire ref object.